 2 frozen bananas

-1 small or 1/2 of a large avocado1
+1 small or 1/2 of a large avocado

 1 1/2+ cups cold water

-7+ drops food grade essential oil3 (or preservative/filler-free peppermint extract or fresh mint leaves)
+7+ drops food-grade essential oil (or preservative/filler-free peppermint extract or fresh mint leaves)

 Blend all ingredients until smooth.
 Serves 2.
 Delicious.